xusiyuan23/openpilot111/README.md

 I have decided to make this side project open source for users who wish to:

-* Port unsupported vehicles
+* Port unsupported vehicles using cheaper devices.
-* Evaluate end-to-end lateral and longitudinal control on previously unsupported vehicles
+* Evaluate end-to-end lateral and longitudinal control on previously unsupported vehicles.
-* Understand the limitations of legacy devices
+* Understand the limitations of legacy devices.
 * Experience pure openpilot (without the modifications of dragonpilot)
 * Make their own EON/C2 fork without spending hundreds of hours reverting and testing code.

 By making this project open source, I hope to alleviate some of the frustration and complaints about not being able to access the dragonpilot source code.

-I encourage users to consider purchasing a [comma 3](https://shop.comma.ai) for the best and up-to-date openpilot experience.
+I encourage users to consider purchasing a [comma 3x](https://shop.comma.ai) for the best and up-to-date openpilot experience.

 ## Limitations

 * On-road tests are conducted exclusively in a 2021 Toyota C-HR; other models may not perform properly.
-* CAN-FD and BODY features are not supported due to outdated libraries in EON/C2 firmware.
+* ~~CAN-FD and BODY features are not supported due to outdated libraries in EON/C2 firmware.~~
 * The driving AI model remains in version 0.8.16, as porting TinyGrad/PyOpenCL requires significant effort.
 * The driver monitoring AI model remains in version 0.8.13.
 * Navigation On Openpilot (NOO) is not supported, as it requires a newer driving model that is not currently available in legacypilot.
 * Services are not optimized for resource usage, and using all services may result in overheating issues.
 * Language files can only be generated in a PC due to missing Qt5 tools.
 * webjoystick is disabled as it requires additional python modules. (aiohttp and others)
-* Starting from August 7th, 2023, comma has removed ESP/GPS support from Pandas.
+* Starting from August 7th, 2023, comma has removed ESP/GPS support from Panda.
 You can find more details about this change in this [link](https://github.com/commaai/panda/commit/c66b98b2a67441faa4cfcd36c3c9d9f90474cd08).
   * Going forward, I will focus solely on maintaining the safety aspects of the code, ensuring that vehicle support and safety declarations remain up to date.
 * For safety concern, End-to-End / vision only longitudinal control only available in 0.8.16 driving model.

 ## Configuration

+* For research purposes, the INDI and LQR lateral controllers have been restored.
+Please use the `dp_lat_controller` parameter to override the default controller (0 = DEFAULT, 1 = INDI, 2 = LQR).
 * If you are not a Comma Two device, you can use the `dp_no_fan_ctrl` parameter to disable fan-related detection and control.
+* The BODY has been tested and is working; however, I personally haven't tried it, so I'm not sure what steps are needed to get it to work.

+## Red Panda (a.k.a.
+CAN-FD support)
+The EON + Red Panda configuration has been tested and worked on [my Toyota](https://youtu.be/KgrI2Ley_Nk) (CAN), so technically it should work on CAN-FD vehicles.
+However, there are a couple of considerations:
+* C2 will not function without hardware modification.
+You cannot connect the Red Panda directly to the C2 USB port.
+* If any changes are made to the Red Panda firmware, the firmware needs to be pre-compiled on a PC and then uploaded to `/data/openpilot/panda/board/obj/`.
+* Please be aware that you may encounter **CANBUS disconnection errors**.
+If this occurs, simply **power cycle BOTH your device and Red Panda**.

 =======================